shivanandhareddy/weatherdetails_api/README.md

 # weatherdetails_api

-It is an applicatio which gives the details about the weather of the current day by specifing the location.
+It is an application which gives the details about the weather of the current day by specifying the location.

 this project uses api to get details about weather,it uses openweathermap api.